codehsbooks/introcs/Basic-JavaScript-and-Graphics/local-variables-and-scope.md

 In this function, there is a function parameter and a local variable named ```side```.
 When this happens, the function parameter gets hidden by the local variable.
 That means that the value of the function parameter is never used.
 Whenever ```side``` is used in the function, the value of the local variable is used.
 Thus, this function will always return 9 no matter what is passed in.

-In summary, local variables are variables that belong to a particular function or loop body.
-The scope of a variable is which function or loop it was declared in or passed in to.
+In summary, local variables are variables that belong to a particular function.
+The scope of a variable is which function it was declared in or passed in to.

 ### Test Your Understanding
 ---